 28. What about internships?

 Online students can propose internships where they live, as long as the program reviews and approves.
-Some students apply to existing local intern programs at magazines, newspaper, or publishing organizations, while others create their own internship opportunity.
-One recent student earned a prestigious internship at [Science] magazine.
-An Internship usually counts as one course toward the Certificate or MA degree.
+Some students apply to existing local intern programs at magazines, newspaper, newspapers, or publishing organizations, while others create their own internship opportunity.
+One recent student earned a prestigious internship at Science magazine.
+An internship usually counts as one course toward the Certificate or MA degree.

 29. Does the program have a literary journal?